vedantthapa/vedantthapa.github.io/_posts/2021-11-07-MFCS-Business-Analysis.md

 invoice_cleaned["service_time_hrs"]=invoice_cleaned["service_time"]/np.timedelta64(1, 'h')
 ```

-#### [INSERT PLOTLY PLOT HERE]

-To determine the frequency and average service time, the above figure was created by grouping on the 'order type' column and getting the average and count of the `service_time_hrs` column.
+To determine the frequency and average service time, the above figure was created by grouping on the `order type` column and getting the average and count of the `service_time_hrs` column.
 To decrease the impact of outliers, the median was utilised to calculate the average.

+{% include post1-fig2.html %}

 After the above-mentioned aggregations, the plot reveals that a substantial percentage of our customer population (about 80%) visits our plant for running repairs and paid services.
 Running repairs often take roughly 6 hours to complete, whereas paid services typically take a day to complete.
 Accidental repairs take a long time to complete, which might be correlated to the magnitude of the damage or the availability of parts.